 - Flexible service which gives great value and can deliver a personal bespoke programme

-- London Art Portfolio offers an intimate, friendly teaching environment where it is easy to meet and get to know other creative people
+- London Art Portfolio offers an intimate, friendly teaching environment where meeting and getting to know other creative people is easy.

 - Great places close by for research, photography, sketching and organising shoots.

-- We have a wonderful niche library of inspirational books to source and discover new ideas
+- We have a terrific niche library of inspirational books to source and discover new ideas.

-- Our small groups offer unique to support the perfect environment to learn quickly and confidently
+- Our small groups offer unique support and the perfect environment to learn quickly and confidently.

 - Fantastic transport links; London Underground, Overground and DLR, Thames ferries, bus services, taxis and cycle lanes

 The London Art Portfolio Foundation Course in Art and Design is a diagnostic programme.
-Our course allows you to explore a wide range of art and design disciplines as part of your preparation for BA application.
+Our course allows you to explore a wide range of art and design disciplines as part of your preparation for your BA application.
 We encourage an exploratory approach, giving you plenty of opportunities to explore and experiment with your research, ideas and critical thinking.
-This is a unique course, offering broad diagnostic modes of study, along with an option to start your specialist project before Christmas.
+This unique course offers broad diagnostic modes of study and an option to start your specialist project before Christmas.
 If you are confident and ready to specialise earlier, this curriculum option will enable you to speed up the process of your development, along with the preparation of your portfolio and future UCAS application interviews too.

-Help yourself to ongoing free coffee, tea and other condiments such as olive oil and vinegar, plus more.
-This is a great way to get to know others on your course and make new friends from all over the UK and around the world.
-There are great young vibrant cafes close by too, plus the Fashion and Textile Museum and White Cube Gallery.
+Help yourself with free coffee, tea, and other condiments such as olive oil, vinegar, and more.
+This is a great way to get to know others on your course and make new friends from all over the UK and worldwide.
+There are great young, vibrant cafes and the Fashion and Textile Museum and White Cube Gallery.
 We are spoilt for locations to draw and sketch.

 Monday-Thursday – Full time